kwhitley/itty-durable/README.md

 - Optionally return contents from methods without explicit return (convenience feature)
 - Control how contents of object looks to outside requests
 - Control exactly what, if anything, is persisted
+- Already being used in production on high-availability/throughput apps like the [Retheme](http://retheme.org/) browser extension!

 ## Example
 ##### Counter.js (your Durable Object class)